 This way we can say that the main advantage of the data scraping is that it makes the data accessible.

 As a rule, there is always criticism when it comes to online privacy and the information that could be found about a person or an item on the web.
 Well, data scraping technology is not actually tightly connected to this issue, as publicly available information is mostly an issue of indexing.
 In other words, data scraping good, indexing bad.

 Another common issue that is related to online data scraping is that the information could be manipulated.
 An official name for the Internet Data Manipulation is actually called as Search Engine Optimisation and it has been providing tons of high paying jobs for many years.
 As a rule, there is a certain algorithm from Google that scores the page and analyses how high it should display a page in the search results.
-The bad news are that yes, algorithms can be tricked, however it is also possible to say that same could possibly happen if there were humans scoring the data.
-The good news are that the algorithms are getting constantly updated and the webpages that try to trick them are getting penalised, so there is always an improvement taking place.
+The bad news is that yes, algorithms can be tricked, however, it is also possible to say that same could possibly happen if there were humans scoring the data.
+The good news is that the algorithms are getting constantly updated and the web pages that try to trick them are getting penalized, so there is always an improvement taking place.

 There are some developers that use Webkit, but why would anyone do it?
 I don’t really know.
-Java screen scraping is a natural process of accessing the web data for one simple reason - it runs on any platform (Linux, OSX, Windows) including mobile platform like Android, so it can be easily integrated in most software stacks.
+Java screen scraping is a natural process of accessing the web data for one simple reason – it runs on any platform (Linux, OSX, Windows) including mobile platform like Android so it can be easily integrated into most software stacks.

 Now let’s come to the most interesting part of this article.
 As you know, your financial information cannot be accessed publicly as it is secured by your bank.
 However, is it good or bad?
 Generally it is a good thing of course, as you would rarely want to disclose your financial information to the general public.
 However, in many instances you would be much better off sharing your financial information with another secure institution than having this information totally under the lock and key.